castle-engine/castle-engine/tools/castle-editor/README.md

 	* (but fix URL to set castle-data:)
 	* initial animation? along with TimePlayingSpeed, ProcessEvents
         * TCastleTransform position, rotation, scale (using gizmos)
-        * TUIControl anchors (self, parent -- together in simple ver, as 3x3 grid) and (using gizmo) delta to anchor
+        * TCastleUserInterface anchors (self, parent -- together in simple ver, as 3x3 grid) and (using gizmo) delta to anchor
     * save also vectors, colors.
       Like position, rotation, scale as TVector3 properties should be fixed --- need to expose them as published, see TODOs, probably.
       And colors, like